 Your web application may be running fine at one minute, but a sudden barrage of traffic can cause your application to crash if you're unprepared.
 Of course, making changes always requires time, effort and money, and it can be difficult to tell if the investment is worth it.
 The best way to make informed decisions is to continually collect data.

-PHP performance monitoring software can help you immediately measure the effects of any changes you make.
+PHP performance monitoring software like New Relic, Logtail, or PHP Server Monitor help you immediately measure the effects of any changes you make.
 Of course, knowing what to measure is equally important.
 Speed and memory usage are considered the best indicators of performance because they impact page load times, which are critical to web applications.

 While data collection is important, you should turn off your monitoring system when you don't need it because an influx of logs can slow things down.
 Of course, such logs give you valuable information about how to improve performance, so you should periodically monitor during peak traffic periods.